This content has been automatically translated from Ukrainian.

 Is there a Pick Me Boy?

 The problem arises when respect or kindness becomes a tool for self-promotion.
-For example, if a person constantly emphasizes that all other men are unworthy, and he alone deserves attention simply because he is "better than them."
+For example, if a person constantly emphasizes that all other men are unworthy, and he alone deserves attention because he is "better than them."

 At the same time, this expression is used much less frequently than Pick Me Girl and has not yet gained such popularity.